 August 24, 2020

 Click here to see the overview presentation on draft environmental justice policies for the County's General Plan.
 The draft policies are included in the agenda for this meeting, which you can find through the link below.

 Click here to see a recording of the meeting, which was held on Zoom.

 December 14, 2020

 The Sustainability Commission consists of twelve members and five alternates, selected as follows:

 - Five members - one member from each Supervisorial district (must be a resident of that district), nominated by the Supervisor for that district, and approved by the Board of Supervisors.
 Each Supervisor also appoints an alternate;

 - Two members representing community groups whose mission includes sustainability and/or environmental issues;

-- Two members representing commercial groups or organizations whole business focuses on sustainability and/or environmental issues;
+- Two members representing commercial groups or organizations whose business focuses on sustainability and/or environmental issues;

-- One member representing environmental justice issues and who lives in a disadvantaged community, and who represent the geographic diversity of the County;
+- Two members representing environmental justice issues and who live in a disadvantaged community, and who represent the geographic diversity of the County;

 - One member representing an education or research institution.